Financial Aid >

 Financial Assistance to Help You Get Where You

 Want to Go.

 Vaughn College offers federal, state and institutional funds to help students pay for their education.
-In fact, more than 85 percent of our students are eligible for some type of financial aid.
+In fact, 90 percent of our students are eligible for some type of financial aid.